merenlab/merenlab.org/tutorials/infant-gut/index.md

 <details markdown="1"><summary>Show/hide Tom's description of the metagenomic binning-related features of the anvi'o interactive interface</summary>

 The {% include ARTIFACT name="interactive" %} interface of anvi'o can be quite overwhelming.
-This particular box, in addition to the [interactive interface tutorial](tutorials/interactive-interface/), attempts to give you insights into the features of the {% include ARTIFACT name="interactive" %} interface relevant to metagenomic binning.
+This particular box, in addition to the [interactive interface tutorial](tutorials/interactive-interface/), attempts to give you insights into the features of the interactive interface relevant to metagenomic binning.

 First of all, each leaf in the central dendrogram describes an individual contig.
 Contigs that were fragmented into multiple splits due to their extensive length can be identified in the `Parent` layer.
 The grey layers after the `GC-Content` display mean coverage values (i.e., the environmental signal) of each contig/split across the 11 metagenomes.
 Finally, you can click on the `MOUSE` box on the right side of the interface to explore numerical and alphabetic values in more details across the display.

 [![Interface-explanations.png](images/Interface-explanations.png)](images/Interface-explanations.png){:.center-img .width-50}

-Once the {% include ARTIFACT name="interactive" %} interface is up and running, you can start binning:
+Once the interactive interface is up and running, you can start binning:

 [![Infant gut merged](images/infant-gut-merged.gif)](images/infant-gut-merged.gif){:.center-img .width-50}

 Make contig selections by hovering your mouse over the tree in the center of the anvi'o figure.
 To add the highlighted selection to your current {% include ARTIFACT name="bin" %}, left click.
-To remove the highlighted selection from your current {% include ARTIFACT name="bin" %}, right click.
-To create a new {% include ARTIFACT name="bin" %}, click "New bin" under the `Bins` tab in `Settings`.
-To change to a different {% include ARTIFACT name="bin" %}, click the blue dot next to the {% include ARTIFACT name="bin" %} name you're interested in.
+To remove the highlighted selection from your current bin, right click.
+To create a new bin, click "New bin" under the `Bins` tab in `Settings`.
+To change to a different bin, click the blue dot next to the bin name you're interested in.

 **Manipulating the inner dendrogram**.
 By default, anvi'o uses three different clustering approaches to organize contigs in the center dendrogram.
 Your ability to perform manual binning will be in part determined on your understanding of these clustering strategies.
 Here is a brief description of each: